khatiba/Vehicle-Tracking/README.md

 ### Sliding Window Search
 Searching the images was carried out by first cropping the search area to just the road.
 Then a HOG feature extraction is taken on the region once per frame.
 Within the region, HOG features and spatial and color features are extracted, normalized and a prediction is run to see if a car is detected.

-In order to improve the accuracy of bounding box, I banded the region with each scale, smaller windows were confined to the top of the region where cars would appear the smallest.
-The band then increased as the windows move towards the foreground.
+In order to improve the precision of bounding box, I divided up the region from top to bottom, smaller windows were confined to the top of the region where cars would appear the smallest.
+The window size then increased moving towards the foreground where cars appear larger.

 Ultimately I searched on three scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 I did try using only HOG, HOG + Spatial, HOG + Color combinations but they all produced more false positives than all three combined.